tforg7/ML-investment-predictor/README.md

 ### Test Results:

-After merging the signals from the indiviual models we executed a model using an inital investment of $10,000,000 and a share size of 50.
+After merging the signals from the indiviual models we executed a model using an initial investment of $10,000,000 and a share size of 50.
 Here are our results:

 * Annualized return (0.4%) and cumulative return (0.5%) of the combined signal model outperformed the individual Time Series Regression, LSTM model, and buy and hold position.
 Although the combined signal model outperformed the others, its returns are very low, without taking into account transaction costs.